StephenBanbury/jekyll-blank-template/_posts/2019-04-18-week-eight-what-is-creativity.markdown

 ## Summary

 I have been excited by this week's content.
 Closing the gap between _creativity_ and _app development_ is one of the main reasons I am on the course.
-I am keen to start trying to develop a way of working that incorporates, at a fundamental level, a creative approach into the developmental process; that instils a sense of risk-taking and discomfort, which I hope will add excitement to the end result.
+I am keen to start trying to develop a way of working that incorporates, at a fundamental level, a creative approach into the developmental process; one that instils a sense of risk-taking and discomfort, which I hope will add excitement to the end result.

 Following the Audience Research lecture and activities from [week seven]({% link _posts/2019-04-15-week-seven-audience-research.markdown %}) I am also looking forward to thinking about and developing hook structures that add interest and stickiness for my audience, that will encourage them to continue to participate, entice them to return and develop a loyalty to my brand.
 In particular, in the case of my education game ideas, I hope that such techniques will aid the process of learning.